benfrick/docs-portfolio/doc/commerce/payment/use-payment.md

 ##### Naver Pay<a id="naverpay">

-Naver Pay provides a Simple version of their script to both display the Naver Pay button in your experience and load their payment form UI, which uses the standard Naver Pay button.
-You can create your own button using the Custom version of the script.
+Naver Pay provides a simple version of their script to both display the Naver Pay button in your experience and load their payment form UI, which uses the standard Naver Pay button.
+You can create your own button using the custom version of the script.

 >**Note**: Naver Pay does not allow loading their payment form in an iFrame for security reasons.